scrapy-plugins/scrapy-playwright/README.md

 ### `PLAYWRIGHT_PROCESS_REQUEST_HEADERS`
 Type `Optional[Union[Callable, str]]`, default `scrapy_playwright.headers.use_scrapy_headers`

-A function (or the path to a function) that processes headers for a given request and returns a dictionary with the headers to be used (note that, depending on the browser, additional default headers could be sent as well).
+A function (or the path to a function) that processes a Playwright request and returns a dictionary with headers to be overridden (note that, depending on the browser, additional default headers could be sent as well).
 Coroutine functions (`async def`) are supported.

-This will be called at least once for each Scrapy request (receiving said request and the corresponding Playwright request), but it could be called additional times if the given resource generates more requests (e.g. to retrieve assets like images or scripts).
+This will be called at least once for each Scrapy request, but it could be called additional times if Playwright generates more requests (e.g. to retrieve assets like images or scripts).

 The function must return a `dict` object, and receives the following positional arguments: